elastic/ebpf/docs/proposals/feature-detection.md

 ## Targets

-Finally, it is imporant noticing that the third and last aspect to consider is the **target** we are probing.
+Finally, it is important to notice that the third and last aspect to consider is the **target** we are probing.

 It's important to distinguish whether these checks have to run against a device.